TRIQS/solid_dmft/paper/paper.md

 As of now, solid\_dmft has been successfully used in various peer-reviewed research studies [@Beck:2022; @Hampel:2019; @Hampel:2020; @Hampel:2021; @merkel_charge_2021; @zhang_training_2022], and provides stable releases matching the releases of the TRIQS library.
 We provide a full documentation including several tutorials and a reference manual.
 Examples and benchmark calculations can be found in the tutorials section of the documentation.
-Furthermore, we utilize an extensive CI workflow on github to test every pull request and commit.
+Furthermore, we utilize an extensive CI workflow on GitHub to test every pull request and commit.

 # Statement of need